elacx/ML/README.md

 To download pretrained models, please visit [this google drive folder](https://drive.google.com/file/d/1Rjr-kR-pw8ahv9hTYlnbF-Tu5mHTcdUc/view?usp=sharing) (models updated 1/26/21).
 Move both folders from ```./model``` to ```./advgan_notebooks```.

 ### Other Things to Do:
+- advGAN attack on backdoor attacked model, what happens?
+- Do other attacks on distilled feedforward transfer to RF model?
 - Experiment with different discriminator arcitectures
 - Dynamic distillation (as they did in the paper)
 - GAN stabalization techniques applied to advGAN
 - Concatenate a small noise vector to the input image
 - Do advGAN example on CIFAR, and use convolutional NNs

 ### Naming scheme for generators: